Thursday 8 August 2024

 For more guidance, see supporting documents and references for postgraduate taught programmes.

-Students take two of the following modules:
+Students take three of the following modules:

 - Iran and the World since 1921: looks at the development of the modern Iranian state from its inception under Reza Khan in the 1920s to the present day.